movAX13h/P8Coder/README.md

 Pico-8 color table just one click away.

-Links to [API cheatsheet](https://neko250.github.io/pico8-api/) and P8Coder GitHub page
+Links to [API cheatsheet](https://neko250.github.io/pico8-api/) and P8Coder GitHub page.

-P8Coder watches changes made to sprites or map data of the loaded cartridge and updates its views automatically
+P8Coder watches changes made to sprites or map data of the loaded cartridge and updates its views automatically.

 P8Coder project files (p8c) can be opened with P8Coder from Windows Explorer ("Open with..." and associate the file extension by choosing P8Coder.exe).